 Things To Do in Reno With Kids

-From parks to museums to festivals, there is always something fun to do with the kids while living in Reno.
-Check out some popular family-friendly activities within the area:
+From parks to museums and festivals, there is always something fun to do with the kids while living in Reno.
+Here are some popular family-friendly destinations in the area:

-• Crystal Lake Park: With plenty of walking trails, room to play sports, and room to just run around, Crystal Lake Park is a great option when looking to spend some quality time with the kids (and perhaps burn a little more of all that energy off!).
+• Crystal Lake Park: With plenty of walking trails, fields for a variety of sports, and room to just run around, Crystal Lake Park is a great option for quality time with the kids (and perhaps burn a little more of all that energy off).

-• Nevada Art Museum: The Nevada Art Museum showcases a variety of different art, like contemporary and landscape photography, and it’s currently the only American Alliance-accredited art museum in the whole state of Nevada.
+• Nevada Art Museum: The Nevada Museum of Art showcases a variety of works, including contemporary and landscape photography, from traveling exhibitions to its permanent collection.
+It’s currently the only American Alliance-accredited art museum in the state of Nevada.

 • Reno River Festival: The Reno River Festival is a yearly event that features some fun activities and events for all ages.
-Some of these include concerts, food, and local craft beer, and you can also check out the largest cornhole tournament in Northern Nevada.
-Thrill rides, a new scavenger hunt, and the Great Reno River rally are also included in the festival.
+You’ll enjoy concerts, lots of food and local craft beer, along with the largest cornhole tournament in Northern Nevada.
+Thrill rides, a scavenger hunt, and the Great Reno River Rally on the mighty Truckee are also part of the fest.

 Comments